Professional Teeth Whitening vs At-Home Kits: What Actually Works?

 How Teeth Whitening Works

 Whitening treatments rely on active ingredients that break down stains on the surface of the teeth.
 These stains come from coffee, tea, wine, food pigments, smoking, and natural ageing.
-Professional teeth whitening uses higher-strength whitening gels that penetrate deeper into the enamel, while at-home kits contain lower concentrations to ensure they are administered according to clinical protocols for unsupervised use.
+Professional teeth whitening uses higher-strength whitening gels that penetrate deeper into the enamel, while at-home kits contain lower concentrations so that they are suitable for unsupervised use.

 The principle is the same, but the effectiveness and consistency vary significantly depending on the strength of the product and the level of dental supervision.